fritzrehde/competitive-programming/language-guides/java.md

 c = a + b
 c = f"{a}{b}"

-// substring.
+# substring.
-// optional start: inclusive, optional end: exclusive, both can be out of bounds, which will truncate to start/end. sub = a[start:end] sub = a[:end] sub = a[start:]
+# optional start: inclusive, optional end: exclusive, both can be out of bounds, which will truncate to start/end.
+sub = a[start:end]
+sub = a[:end]
+sub = a[start:]

-# find index of start of next occurence of substring in s[start:end].
+# find index of start of next occurence of pattern in s[start:end].
-if (at_idx := s.find(substring, start, end)) != -1:
+if (at_idx := s.find(pattern, start, end)) != -1:
     ...
 else:
     ...